Skip to main content

 Our forms are built and hosted through third party software and ‘skinned’ to look like our website.
 This fails WCAG 2.1 success criterion 1.3.1 (information and relationships).

-We are in the process of moving to a new forms provider.
+We are in the process of rebuilding our old forms with a new forms provider.
 New forms will replace the current inaccessible ones.

 WCAG 1.4.3 Contrast